-A Small Corner of Hell: Dispatches from Chechnya - A small corner of hell: Dispatches from Chechnya is her second book on this bloody and prolonged war.
+A small corner of hell: Dispatches from Chechnya is her second book on this bloody and prolonged war.
 Politkovskaya's unflinching honesty and her courage in speaking truth to power combine here to produce a powerful account of what is acknowledged as one of the most dangerous and least understood conflicts on the planet.

 A series of apartment building attacks in Moscow in 1999, reignited the war, allegedly orchestrated by a rebel faction, which continues to rage today.
 Anna politkovskaya was assassinated in Moscow on October 7, 2006.
 Anna politkovskaya, a correspondent for the liberal Moscow newspaper Novaya gazeta, was the only journalist to have constant access to the region.

-Centered on stories of those caught-literally-in the crossfire of the conflict, her book recounts the horrors of living in the midst of the war, and takes a hard look at how people on both sides are profiting from it, examines how the war has affected Russian society, from the guards who accept bribes from Chechens out after curfew to the United Nations.
+A Small Corner of Hell: Dispatches from Chechnya #ad - Centered on stories of those caught-literally-in the crossfire of the conflict, her book recounts the horrors of living in the midst of the war, and takes a hard look at how people on both sides are profiting from it, examines how the war has affected Russian society, from the guards who accept bribes from Chechens out after curfew to the United Nations.

 The murder of the journalist anna Politkovskaya leaves a terrible silence in Russia and an information void about a dark realm that we need to know more about.

-One Soldier's WarGrove Press - An excerpt of the book was hailed by tibor fisher in the guardian as right up there with Catch-22 and Michael Herr’s Dispatches, ” and the book won Russia’s inaugural Debut Prize, which recognizes authors who write despite, not because of, their life circumstances.
+One Soldier's WarGrove Press #ad - An excerpt of the book was hailed by tibor fisher in the guardian as right up there with Catch-22 and Michael Herr’s Dispatches, ” and the book won Russia’s inaugural Debut Prize, which recognizes authors who write despite, not because of, their life circumstances.
 In 1995, arkady babchenko was an eighteen-year-old law student in Moscow when he was drafted into the Russian army and sent to Chechnya.

 .
 One soldier’s war is a visceral and unflinching memoir of a young Russian soldier’s experience in the Chechen wars that brilliantly captures the fear, chaos, drudgery, and brutality of modern combat.
 It was the beginning of a torturous journey from naïve conscript to hardened soldier that took Babchenko from the front lines of the first Chechen War in 1995 to the second in 1999.

-One Soldier's War - Babchenko takes the raw and mundane realities of warthe constant cold, filth, hunger, haunting, exhaustion, and terrorand twists it into compelling, and eerily elegant prose.
+One Soldier's War #ad - Babchenko takes the raw and mundane realities of warthe constant cold, filth, hunger, haunting, exhaustion, and terrorand twists it into compelling, and eerily elegant prose.
 He fought in major cities and tiny hamlets, from the bombed-out streets of Grozny to anonymous mountain villages.
 Acclaimed by reviewers around the world, this is a devastating first-person account of war by an extraordinary storyteller.

-Putin's RussiaHolt Paperbacks - Politkovskaya describes an army in which soldiers die from malnutrition, parents must pay bribes to recover their dead sons' bodies, and conscripts are even hired out as slaves.
+Putin's RussiaHolt Paperbacks #ad - Politkovskaya describes an army in which soldiers die from malnutrition, parents must pay bribes to recover their dead sons' bodies, and conscripts are even hired out as slaves.
 She exposes rampant corruption in business, government, and the judiciary, where everything from store permits to bus routes to court appointments is for sale.

 .
 Now she turns her steely gaze on the multiple threats to Russian stability, among them President Putin himself.
 Putin's russia depicts a far-reaching state of decay.
 A searing portrait of a country in disarray, from "the bravest of journalists" The New York TimesHailed as "a lone voice crying out in a moral wilderness" New Statesman, and of the man at its helm, Anna Politkovskaya made her name with her fearless reporting on the war in Chechnya.

-Putin's Russia - And she offers a scathing condemnation of the ongoing war in Chechnya, extrajudicial killings, where kidnappings, rape, and torture are begetting terrorism rather than fighting it.
+Putin's Russia #ad - And she offers a scathing condemnation of the ongoing war in Chechnya, extrajudicial killings, where kidnappings, rape, and torture are begetting terrorism rather than fighting it.
 Sounding an urgent alarm, putin's Russia is both a gripping portrayal of a country in crisis and the testament of a great and intrepid reporter.

-The Dirty WarHarvill Press - Mint Condition.
+The Dirty WarHarvill Press #ad - Mint Condition.
 New.
 In a series of despatches from july 1999 to january 2001 she vividly describes the atrocities and abuses of the war, in particular the government and the military, whether it be the corruption endemic in post-Communist Russia, or the spurious arguments and abominable behaviour of the Chechen authorities.

 .
 The first account to be written by a Russian woman, A Dirty War is an edgy and intense study of a conflict that shows no signs of being resolved.
 In these courageous reports, politkovskaya excoriates male stupidity and brutality on both sides of the conflict and interviews the civilians whose homes and communities have been laid waste, leaving them nowhere to live and nothing and no one to believe in.

-The Dirty War - My notes are written for the future.
+My notes are written for the future.
 Dispatch same day for order received before 12 noon.
 They are the testimon of the innocent victims of the new chechen war, which is why i record all the detail I can" ANNA POLITKOVSKAYA The Chechen War was supposed to be over in i996 after the first Yeltsin campaign, but in the summer of iggg the new Putin government decided to "do the job properly".

-Before all the bodies of those killed in the first campaign had been located or identified, thousands more would be slaughtered in another round of fighting.
+The Dirty War #ad - Before all the bodies of those killed in the first campaign had been located or identified, thousands more would be slaughtered in another round of fighting.
 No quibbles returns.
 Exasperated by the russian governments attempt to manipulate media coverage of the war, journalist Anna Politkovskaya undertook to go to Chechnya, to make regular reports and keep events in the public eye.

-Armageddon Averted: The Soviet Collapse, 1970-2000Oxford University Press - Dispatch same day for order received before 12 noon.
+Armageddon Averted: The Soviet Collapse, 1970-2000Oxford University Press #ad - Dispatch same day for order received before 12 noon.
 Guaranteed packaging.
 In fewer than 200 pageskotkin elucidates the implosion of the soviet empire--the most important and startling series of international events of the past fifty years--and clearly spells out why, thanks almost entirely to the 'principal restraint' of the Soviet leadership, that collapse didn't result in a cataclysmic war, as all experts had long forecasted.